UXARRAY/uxarray/docs/user-guide/representation.rst

 Connectivity
 ============
-``UXarray`` relies on connectivity arrays to describe how various elements (i.e nodes, edges, faces) related to each-other geometrically.
+UXarray relies on connectivity variables to describe how various elements (i.e nodes, edges, faces) can be connected.

 .. list-table::
    :widths: 25 75 25 100